olekogrodowczyk/CheckOverSql/README.md

 }
 ```
 In this way the query result gains additional unique row number column so no more duplicates.
+### How the algorithm will be handling executing queries with prepared data?
+(To implement)
+For now there's a possibility to execute query with well prepared data earlier and pass the exercise. <br />
+For example count manually rows with orders of some customer and send solution: ```"SELECT 'Martin', 'Smith', 5"``` <br />
+Of course in groups there's also a checking section where checker can see sent solution
+and purpose of self learning is rather not to cheat. <br />
+However, the application will be equipped with a better way of checking exercises
+and it's all about an additional database hidden for users where result will be different so in this way it will work like unit tests.

 ### Example
 Let's take these two queries:
 ```